LIJI32/ObjectiveHooker/README.md

 ### Hooking and Using an Unlinked Class

-To hook or use a class your library does link against (For example, when your library is injected to an executable, and you wish to use or hook some of its classes), first declare its `@interface` as you'd usually do, then use the `OBHDynamicClass` macro with the class name.
+To hook or use a class your library does link against (For example, when your library is injected into an executable, and you wish to use or hook some of its classes), first declare its `@interface` as you'd usually do, then use the `OBHDynamicClass` macro with the class name.
 This will allow you to use and hook that class as if you linked to it properly.
 For example:

 ```
 @interface DOCKIndicatorLayer : CALayer